labibrah/image-gallery/README.md

 # React Image Gallery
 An image gallery with features to add and delete images.

-# Link to hosted sit
+# Link to hosted site

 https://labibrah.github.io/image-gallery